 “The oceans do not separate us, they connect us.
 This network allows islanders to stand strong together at the frontlines of climate change and fight for our sustainable global future."

--Steering Committee Co-Chairs, Lirio Márquez-D'Acunti & Austin Shelton
+-Former Steering Committee Co-Chairs, Lirio Márquez-D'Acunti & Austin Shelton

 The climate crisis is devastating communities across the U.S. and around the world.
 The extreme weather events, rising seas, economic disruptions, and health threats created and exacerbated by human-driven climate change are disproportionately affecting island communities, and current policies and programs routinely fail to meet their needs.